 Clergy

-The Rev. Michele Morgan, Rector
+The Rev Michele Morgan, Rector

-Michele, the seventh of nine children, was born in Calgary, Alberta, Canada, where she learned her love of hockey and baseball.
-After growing up in a family that moved frequently, she made her own move to Minnesota to attend the College of St. Catherine.
 Following a long stint in retail management, she went to the General Seminary of the Episcopal Church in NYC.
-Arriving in New York in late August 2001, her call to serve the people of God was formed by many things, but most notably the terrorist attacks of September 11th.
-Michele served successfully in a number of churches in Minnesota, including Stillwater, St. Cloud, and Minneapolis, as a transitional rector helping congregations choose and live into new leadership.
-The work of parish ministry speaks to Michele’s soul.
-Not shy—in fact, possessing what she herself calls a “screaming extrovert” personality—she loves to connect people and help those within the parish, as well as those without, live into creating a deeper sense of community by doing justice work for all people.
+Arriving in New York in late August 2001, her call to serve the people of God was formed by many things, most notably the terrorist attacks of September 11th.
+Michele served successfully in several churches in Minnesota, as a transitional rector helping congregations choose and live into new leadership.
+The work of parish ministry speaks to Michele’s soul, and she loves to connect people and help those within the parish and those without, living into creating a more profound sense of community by doing justice work for all people.

-The Rev. Christopher Phillips, Associate Rector
+The Rev. Caitlin Frazier, Assistant Rector

 The Rev. Patricia Catalano, Liturgy and Pastoral Associate